-The October 2008 (brown cover) Revised Draft Addendum to the Environmental Impact Report for the Monterey Bay Shores Resort (SCH # 97091005) was provided to District staff, Board members, and was available for public review as part of the November 17, 2008 public hearing.
-In early December 2008, a final version entitled Addendum to the Environmental Impact Report for the Monterey Bay Shores Resort (light blue cover, still dated October 2008) was provided to the District with minor changes to the water-related sections.
+In early December 2008, a final version entitled Addendum to the Environmental Impact Report for the Monterey Bay Shores Resort (SCH # 97091005) (light blue cover, still dated October 2008) was provided to the District Board.
 The project description and water-related sections of this December 2008 document were placed on the District website and a hard copy was provided in the District foyer.
-The Board was provided the four pages where there were minor refinements from the October 2008 to the December 2008 versions.
+The Board was provided the four pages where there were minor refinements from the October 2008 to the December 2008 versions (previously distributed).
 This information is included in the January 29, 2009 staff report.

 At a January 20, 2009 public hearing, the City of Sand City formally adopted the Addendum, including an errata sheet with minor corrections unrelated to water supply or hydrology.
 The City passed Resolution #SC 96-06 that determined: (1) no major revisions to the EIR are needed for the revised project, and (2) a Subsequent EIR is not required for the revised project.